Coronavirus: Indians turn to social media in search of oxygen, beds | DW | 30.04.2021

 India's Supreme Court on Thursday condemned the actions of the government.

 "It is of grave concern to me as a citizen or a judge.
-If citizens communicate their grievances on social media, we do not want clampdown on information," Justice DY Chandrachud said.
+If citizens communicate their grievances on social media, we do not want clampdown on information," said Justice DY Chandrachud.

 "Let us hear their voices.
 We will treat this as contempt if any citizen is harassed if they want bed or oxygen.
 We are in a human crisis," he added.